 You may feel tired or weak for a while.
 The amount of time it takes to recover from surgery will vary for each person.

-A certain type of adrenal cancer, called pheochromocytoma, may release a lot of active hormones during or after surgery.
-You will need to be watched closely for any high blood pressure problems.
+A certain type of adrenal cancer (called pheochromocytoma) may release a lot of active hormones during or after surgery.
+You will be watched closely for any high blood pressure problems.

-You may need to begin taking some form of hormone replacement on a permanent basis.
+You may need to begin taking some form of hormone replacement after surgery.
+You might need to do this for the rest of your life.

 Recovering at home